Novel T-Cell Therapies Yield Decade-Long Remission in Epithelial Cancer

 Two studies showed that 1-time cell therapies can elicit complete tumor regression in patients with advanced epithelial cancers.

-“These studies indicate that one-time cell therapies can achieve durable responses in epithelial cancers, which historically have been more resistant to these treatments than blood cancers,” said Hinrichs, in a press release on the findings.3 “The decade-long complete responses to TIL therapy give hope that these patients may be cured.
-The E7 T cell results that include complete responses are encouraging and support continued study of the approach.”
+“These studies indicate that onetime cell therapies can achieve durable responses in epithelial cancers, which historically have been more resistant to these treatments than blood cancers,” said Hinrichs in a press release on the findings.3 “The decade-long complete responses to TIL therapy give hope that these patients may be cured.
+The E7 T-cell results that include complete responses are encouraging and support continued study of the approach.”

 The First Presentation

-Of the 10 patients, 6 experienced a response; the response was a partial response (PR) in 4 patients, of whom the cancer types were head and neck cancer (n = 2) and cervical cancer (n = 2).
-A complete response (CR) occurred in 2 patients, of whom 1 patient with esophageal cancer had an ongoing CR for 11 months (patient 6) and the other patient with anal cancer had an ongoing CR of 12 months (patient 7).
-One patient with head and neck cancer had progressive disease, and a total of 3 patients had stable disease, 2 of whom had head and neck cancer and 1 had anal cancer.
+Of the 10 patients, 6 experienced a response; the response was a partial response in 4 patients, of whom the cancer types were head and neck cancer (n = 2) and cervical cancer (n = 2).
+A complete response (CR) occurred in 2 patients, of whom one patient with esophageal cancer had an ongoing CR for 11 months (patient 6) and the other patient with anal cancer had an ongoing CR of 12 months (patient 7).
+One patient with head and neck cancer had progressive disease, and a total of 3 patients had stable disease, of whom 2 had head and neck cancer and 1 had anal cancer.

 The presentation analyzed both patients who experienced a CR.